viniciuskneves/articles/berlin_en_news.md

 ## Deployment

-I chose to deploy it to Lambda by convenience as I'm more familiar to it and this BOT won't run all day long, it will run every 30min at the moment which means that it would be a good use case for Lambda.
-On top of that I'm also using a CloudWatch Scheduler to run the function every 30min.
+I chose to deploy it to Lambda by convenience as I'm more familiar to it and this BOT won't run all day long.
+It will run every 30min (using a CloudWatch scheduler) at the moment which means that it would be a good use case for Lambda.

 Everything was deployed using [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) as I wanted to try the tool in a real project.
 It gives you a lot of flexibility but also some challenges if you compare it to [Serverless Framework](https://serverless.com) for example.

 You can check the PR where I added the deployment here: https://github.com/viniciuskneves/berlin_en_news/pull/4

-The configuration file `template.yaml` is divided into 3 important blocks that I'm going to explore: Resources, Globals and Parameters.
+The configuration file `template.yaml` (which is used by SAM) is divided into 3 important blocks that I'm going to explore: Resources, Globals and Parameters.

 ### Resources

-In my case I'm using a Lambda Function and a CloudWatch Scheduler as AWS resources.
-The CloudWatch Scheduler is automatically created for us once we define it as an event for your function.
+In my case I'm using a Lambda Function and a CloudWatch scheduler as resources.
+The CloudWatch scheduler is automatically created for us once we define it as an event source for our function.
 The trickiest part here is to know how to define a schedule, which you would have to go through the docs if you want to understand it a bit better: https://docs.aws.amazon.com/eventbridge/latest/userguide/scheduled-events.html

 ```yaml
 Resources: